Documentary poetry

 Docupoetry sampler

-Believer (video) - by Natasha Trethewey excerpt from Blood Dazzler - by Patricia Smith Children 3 (audio) - from Holocaust by Charles Reznikoff In a Field Outside the Town - by Gabriel Spera - about Bosnian army's killing of Muslim men in Srebrenica in July 1995 In the Office of Temporary Assistance - by Susan B.A.
-Somers-Willett (audio version available from transom web site) Hope: Living and Loving with HIV in Jamaica (photography, music, and poetry) - Kwame Dawes and Joshua Cogan (2008) Pulsamos: LGBTQ Poets Respond to the Pulse Nightclub Shooting - a special issue of Glass Several poems that became part of the collection Seam by Tarfia Faizullah with photographs by Elizabeth Herman Williams/Walker Paradox - by Tyehimba Jess who offers this explanation of the poetics: "I am interested in confronting the past through explorations of call and response and poetic form [and] interested in ways that the reader can explore the poem on their own. . .
-Finally, I want to have fun, and invite the reader to download, print out, cut out, and change a two dimensional plane into a three dimensional torus, cylinder or mobius that recreates the realities of the speaker's paradox." |
+Believer (video) - by Natasha Trethewey, a poem based on interviews with residents in the aftermath of Hurricane Katrina excerpt from Blood Dazzler - by Patricia Smith, a collection that personifies Hurricane Katrina Children 3 (audio from the PennSound archives) - from Holocaust by Charles Reznikoff - constructed from transcripts of Nuremberg Trial testimonies In a Field Outside the Town - by Gabriel Spera - about Bosnian army's killing of Muslim men in Srebrenica in July 1995 In the Office of Temporary Assistance - by Susan B.A.
+Somers-Willett (audio version available from transom web site) Pulsamos: LGBTQ Poets Respond to the Pulse Nightclub Shooting - a special issue of Glass Several poems that became part of the collection Seam by Tarfia Faizullah with photographs by Elizabeth Herman Syncopated Sonnets (video) - by Tyehimba Jess - contrapuntal poems that tell the story of Millie and Christine McCoy |

 |